WAGO/cc100-firmware-sdk/README.md

 RAUC uses a certificate based approach to authenticate the origin of a bundle.
 To ease creating of WUP files during development, the BSP contains test certificates.
 In order to use RAUC's authentication mechanism to ensure the origin of a bundle, it is stricly recommended to to use custom certificates.
 A HowTo for this can be found here: [https://github.com/WAGO/pfc-howtos/tree/master/HowTo_GenerateWUPFile](https://github.com/WAGO/pfc-howtos/tree/master/HowTo_GenerateWUPFile).

 ### 6.)
 Write the binary image file "sd.hdimg" to SD-Card

-ATTENTION: Size of generated 'sd.hdimg' has been changed to 204MB.

 #### 6.1) Virtual machine on a windows host